SoftwareAG/c8y-docs/content/device-sdk/mqtt-examples-bundle/hello-mqtt.md

 ##### Creating measurements

-Now the device has some primary data and we can start sending some measurements.
+Now the device has some master data and we can start sending some measurements.
 There are a couple of measurements that can be created directly by using a static template:

 * 210: Signal strength measurement